Jay Allen Sanford 6 p.m., Aug. 17

 "I think genres of listeners are just as varied as genres of music, really.
 Some are driven and motivated by bass rhythm, some by song meaning, some by melody, some by aural emotion.
 I think the Music Genome Project was the first to really get this, and that movement brings me great joy."

-Video documentaries were created on the recording of both "Cold Sweet" and "Tesla," featuring "songumentary" spotlights of each producer and studio.
+Video documentaries were created about the recording of both "Cold Sweet" and "Tesla," featuring "songumentary" spotlights of each producer and studio.